SruthiSenthilKumar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-OOP Concenpt is implemented to an usual Tic Tac Toe game.
+OOP Concept is implemented to an usual Tic Tac Toe game.

 **Sample snippets of the number :**